kp2401075/port_scanner/README.md

 # port_scanner
-This is a simple port scanner it wrote for understanding how Go routines work
+This is a simple port scanner I wrote for understanding how Go routines work

 it is fully functioning so feel free to use it

-it take either 2 or 3 arginemts
+it takes either 2 or 3 arginemts

 ## 2 Arguments
 1: Host